mat-cor/molecules-classification/README.md

 "chemicaldatapreprocess" package contains the modules for preprocessing the data (basically discarding duplicated chemicals and non frequent terms, and compute the "memberships" for the terms)

-"fingerprintanalysis" package contains rdk functions for converting the SMILES to fingerprints and the script for the logistic regression
+"fingerprintanalysis" package contains rdk methods for converting the SMILES to fingerprints and the script for running the logistic regression